 Before All That, Get Your Duty Free Goodies On!

-When you cross over at Ambassadors Bridge in Detroit (from the US), you’ll be greeted with a wonderful duty free shopping facility and filling station before you make your way to the Canadian checkpoints.
+When you cross over at Ambassadors Bridge in Detroit (from the US), you’ll be greeted with a wonderful duty-free shopping facility and filling station before you make your way to the Canadian checkpoints.
 There you will find a lovely assortment of candies, fragrances, miscellaneous gifts and tobacco, beer, wine and other spirits.
 Not only are the prices amazing, but you’ll likely be tempted to purchase more than the stated “limit” per person, so be sure to ask or check on their site for the most current allowances.
-For example, a carton of smokes that would normally run about $70 USD + tax, was only $45 USD + no tax (duty free) – nearly a 40% savings!
+For example, a carton of smokes that would normally run about $70 USD + tax, was only $45 USD + no tax (duty-free) – nearly a 40% savings!
 Naturally, that’s not exciting if you don’t smoke, but the same thing applies to all the aforementioned goodies.

-Even if you exceed your duty free allowances, it can still be most advantageous to stock up – just be sure to declare them when you speak to the border officer.
+Even if you exceed your duty-free allowances, it can still be most advantageous to stock up – just be sure to declare them when you speak to the border officer.

 Once you’ve paid your fees to cross over, it’s smooth sailing from there.
-If you plan on spending money while you’re on your Canada vacation, it would be wise to exchange some monies on your way over, and there are even a few banks on the other side of the bridge to help you with that, if you miss the duty free store.
+If you plan on spending money while you’re on your Canada vacation, it would be wise to exchange some monies on your way over, and there are even a few banks on the other side of the bridge to help you with that if you miss the duty-free store.

 Coming Back into the United States

 Naturally, the process is very similar, and the only major difference is it (seems) harder to get back into the states than to cross over into Canada, eh?
 Perhaps the US border officers are a bit more… hmm, what’s the word?
 Overworked, perhaps?
 Regardless, just be on your toes, and don’t bring back a ton of stuff, unless you are fully prepared for it.
-If you have something to declare, be sure to declare it – there’s no need getting pulled in and searched only to have to explain why you said you don’t have anything, and then being found a liar.
+If you have something to declare, be sure to declare it – there’s no need to get pulled in and searched only to have to explain why you said you don’t have anything, and then be found a liar.